python/mypy/docs/source/literal_types.rst

         x = 1
         x = 2  # E: Attempted to reuse member name "x" in Enum definition "Some"

-- Base classes have no conflicts and mixing types are correct.
+- Base classes have no conflicts and mixin types are correct.

   .. code-block:: python